-The Coronavirus pandemic that has swept the world – originating in China – is now having a detrimental effect on life as we know it here in the UK.
+The Coronavirus pandemic that has swept the world is now having a detrimental effect on life as we know it here in the UK.
 In this post, we break down how it could be affecting you, the board gamer.
 From the way Zatu runs to the postponement of UKGE and Kickstarters, we run through it all.

 What does this mean for Zatu?

-At present, Zatu Games is still very much business as usual.
-We’re doing everything we can to ensure our staff are as protected as we can make them, without asking them to pack your games in hazmat suits.
+Here at Zatu Games we are business as usual.
+We’re doing everything we can to ensure our staff are as protected as we can make them while they pack and dispatch your orders.

 This will not affect your rights in regards to returns and you can read our returns policy in more detail.

-We understand that in this uncertain time, many of you have questions and concerns and we can assure you that our Customer Service Team are here to answer you.
+We understand that especially right now, many of you have questions and concerns and we can assure you that our Customer Service Team are here to answer you.
 Please be patient with us – we’re doing everything in our power to ensure our 5-star service is maintained, whilst also prioritising the safety of our team.

 Deliveries may be delayed depending on how our couriers are operating.
 At present, we are facing slight delays to orders being dispatched and delivered.
 Please bear with us during this uncertain time and if possible, refrain from contacting our Customer Service team regarding a delayed delivery until 7 days after it was expected as it is unfortunately out of our control.

 Customer Service phone lines are busy but we are still here to answer any queries that you have.
-We would still ask that you refrain from contacting us with any non-urgent matters if at all possible.
+We would still ask that you refrain from contacting us with any non-urgent matters if at all possible, or if you have already contacted us via email or Facebook – we will answer your query as soon as we can but things can be even more delayed if we receive multiple queries from one person.
 See our FAQ page for more.

 We’re taking every measure to ensure our staff are as protected as they can be and at this time.
 We will keep you as updated as we can!